Step 1: Identifying schools to implement, update or rescind a School EMP

 - Properly sworn Statutory Declaration from the student’s parent/legal guardian; and

 - Properly sworn Statutory Declaration from the person/s the student will be residing with in-catchment.

 The Principal may also request additional pieces of proof of residency and interview/s with all parties to discuss the living arrangement.

 Step 4: Identifying other students who are entitled to enrol as if in-catchment

 A School EMP identifies the following groups of students who are entitled to enrol, even though they may reside outside the school’s catchment area:

 - Children and young people who are subject to child protection orders that grant guardianship or custody to the Chief Executive Officer of the Department of Communities, Child Safety and Disability Services (Child Safety Services).

-- Where a state school has both a primary and secondary campus, siblings are only entitled to enrol in the same campus as the currently enrolled student.
+- Siblings** of current students at a school who reside outside of the catchment are entitled to enrol at the school, (excluding siblings of out-of-catchment students accepted into Programs of Excellence and siblings of students who were placed at the school as a result of exclusion from another school).
+Where a state school has both a primary and secondary campus, siblings are only entitled to enrol in the same campus as the currently enrolled student.

 - Students whose parent or legal guardian is employed by the school.

 - Students who live outside the catchment area and are verified with a disability can enrol at the school to attend the specific disability program if it is the closest program to their home and meets their individualised needs.